dfo-osdt/osp-docs/docs/guide/getting-started.md

 ### 2.2.3 - Login

-1. Navigate to the Open Science Portal, [https://www.osp-pso.ca](https://www.osp-pso.ca).
+1. Navigate to the Open Science Portal, [https://www.osp-pso.mar.dfo-mpo.ca](https://www.osp-pso.mar.dfo-mpo.ca).
 2. Click on the "Login" button.
 3. Enter the Email Address you registered your account with and your latest password.
 4. Click on the "Login" button.

 ## 2.3 - Update User Information

-The User Information Menu can be accessed by clicking on the menu circle containing your initals in the top-right side of the screen and clicking on *Settings*.
+The User Information Menu can be accessed by clicking on the menu circle containing your initials in the top-right side of the screen and clicking on *Settings*.

 ::: warning
 If your account was created for you by another person, it is very important that you verify your User Profile and Author Profile.